shopware/docs/guides/integrations-api/general-concepts/request-headers.md

 ## sw-access-token

-Any request to the StoreAPI needs an Authentication with a sw-access-token.
-Refer to [Authentication & Authorization](https://shopware.stoplight.io/docs/store-api/8e1d78252fa6f-authentication-and-authorisation) section of Store API for more details on this
+Any request to the Store API needs an Authentication with a `sw-access-token`.
+Refer to [Authentication & Authorization](https://shopware.stoplight.io/docs/store-api/8e1d78252fa6f-authentication-and-authorisation) section of Store API for more details on this.

 ## sw-context-token

-The `sw-context-token`` is used to recognize your customers in the context of the StoreAPI.
-Refer to [Authentication & Authorization](https://shopware.stoplight.io/docs/store-api/8e1d78252fa6f-authentication-and-authorisation) section of Store API for more details on this
+The `sw-context-token` is used to recognize your customers in the context of the Store API.
+Refer to [Authentication & Authorization](https://shopware.stoplight.io/docs/store-api/8e1d78252fa6f-authentication-and-authorisation) section of Store API for more details on this.

 ## sw-currency-id